CVTC budget prepares to implement referendum passage

-“We are heartened by the strong public support of our efforts to invest in the future workforce needs of the region,” said CVTC President Bruce Barker.
+“We are heartened by the strong public support of our efforts to invest in the future workforce needs of the region,” CVTC President Bruce Barker said.
 “Our budget will reflect that support and also continue our efforts to enhance and align programs to the needs of business and industry.”

+Voters approved the $48.8 million referendum, 62% to 38%.
+Projects are slated to be completed during three years.

+This year, plans call for the purchase of property adjacent to the River Falls Campus and the start of an automated fabrication lab addition at the Manufacturing Education Center.

-The budget allows for the expansion of high school academies through use of grant dollars and the start of three new programs in Graphic Design, Licensed Practical Nurse (LPN) and Agriculture Technician starting in the fall 2020 semester, according to information presented to the board.
+The budget allows for the expansion of high school academies through use of grant dollars and the start of three new programs — graphic design, licensed practical nurse and agriculture technician — starting in the fall 2020 semester, according to information presented to the board.

 Barker said the budget was prepared with the realization of the uncertainly due to the COVID-19 pandemic.
 The proposal does not include pay increases, which will be reviewed in January based on state budget outcomes.